One-liners

 fuser -k -HUP filename

-- list available signal names
+--list-signals- list available signal names

 Show what PID is listening on specific port